Learning to stay, learning to go: Understanding youth mobility aspirations in Nova Scotia

 Collaborator, Director of the Antigonish Guysborough Immigrant Support Program

 Master’s student, Department of Sociology, Memorial University of Newfoundland

 Until recently, the question of negotiating permanent newcomer settlement to rural areas has been less prominent in Canadian policy.
 However, the problem of attracting and retaining immigrants and refugees to rural and remote parts of the country has recently emerged as a policy response to declining population growth outside of urban areas, with particular attention focused on immigration to the Atlantic Provinces.
 With a focus on Northeastern Nova Scotia and in partnership with the Antigonish Guysborough Immigrant Support Program, this 1-year project aims to understand of how newcomers to rural Nova Scotia who have decided to stay in the region long-term have negotiated the well-documented challenges confronting immigrants to rural areas.

-Adam is also a co-investigator on the following research projects:
+Adam was also a co-investigator on the following research projects (now completed):